OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-for-read-only-access.md

 ```

 The worksheet XML files contain one or more block level elements such as
-[SheetData](/dotnet/api/documentformat.openxml.spreadsheet.sheetdata). **sheetData** represents the cell table and contains
+<xref:DocumentFormat.OpenXml.Spreadsheet.SheetData>. **sheetData** represents the cell table and contains
-one or more [Row](/dotnet/api/documentformat.openxml.spreadsheet.row) elements.
-A **row** contains one or more [Cell](/dotnet/api/documentformat.openxml.spreadsheet.cell) elements.
-Each cell contains a [CellValue](/dotnet/api/documentformat.openxml.spreadsheet.cellvalue) element that represents the value
+one or more <xref:DocumentFormat.OpenXml.Spreadsheet.Row> elements.
+A **row** contains one or more <xref:DocumentFormat.OpenXml.Spreadsheet.Cell> elements.
+Each cell contains a <xref:DocumentFormat.OpenXml.Spreadsheet.CellValue> element that represents the value
 of the cell.
 For example, the SpreadsheetML for the first worksheet in a
 workbook, that only has the value 100 in cell A1, is located in the
 Sheet1.xml file and is as follows.